 Harry Potter was entertainment for the itty bitty to the big and sassy (aka me!).
 I have fond memories sitting in the communal minivan listening to another exploit of Harry, Ron, and my favorite, Hermonie.

-Decades later, as I watch the Sorcerer’s Stone, again, it teleports me to warm, fuzzy memories of family time.
+Decades later, as I watch the Sorcerer’s Stone, yet again, it teleports me to the warm, fuzzy memories of family time.

 THE POWER OF THE CHOSEN ONE